English > Europa Uomo

 More on Nerves Promoting Prostate Cancer Development

 Nerves release neurotransmitters to regulate most physiologic functions in the body.
 Recently, it has been recognized that nerves play dominant roles in the process of the formation of organs in the body (organogenesis) and tissue regeneration.
 In addition, growing evidence suggests that cancer development in a variety of tissues is controlled by an assortment of nerve-mediated signals, including neurotransmitters and other molecules.
 Two kinds of nerves (adrenergic and cholinergic) promote prostate cancer development, at least in part, by activating stromal cells.
-Read more: http://science.sciencemag.org/content/358/6361/321
+Read more: https://science.sciencemag.org/content/358/6361/321

 Baldness and Prostate Cancer